OleksandrAdamenko/Taskman/README.md

-# Modern TaskMan for Modern Human :)
+# Modern Taskman for Modern Human :)

-# Welcome to TaskMan!
+# Welcome to Taskman!
-Hello and welcome to **TaskMan's** GitHub page.
-TaskMan - simple, pretty and reliable taskmanager.
+Hello and welcome to **Taskman's** GitHub page.
+Taskman - simple, pretty and reliable taskmanager.

-> TaskMan is still a work in progress.
+> Taskman is still a work in progress.
 Keep in mind that some features are not yet implemented and the UI, translations and current functionalities are being polished.
-Stay tuned for future releases, and follow our [website](https://oleksandradamenko.github.io/TaskMan/) for additional infromation.
+Stay tuned for future releases, and follow our [website](https://oleksandradamenko.github.io/Taskman/) for additional infromation.

 # Support the project

-If you wish to support this project, you can do that by visiting our [website](https://oleksandradamenko.github.io/TaskMan/) and checking out our premium offer.
+If you wish to support this project, you can do that by visiting our [website](https://oleksandradamenko.github.io/Taskman/) and checking out our premium offer.

-**Thank you for using TaskMan**
+**Thank you for using Taskman**